-California Penal Code 597 b PC is the California statute that defines the crime of cockfighting (or, the fighting or injuring of roosters).
-Under the statute, it is a crime for any person to cause a cockfight or to injure a rooster.
+California Penal Code 597 b PC is the California law that defines the crime of cockfighting (or, the fighting or injuring of roosters).
+Under the statute, it is a crime for any person to cause a cockfight or deliberately injure a rooster.
 This section states that

 "Any person who, for amusement or gain, causes any cock to fight with another cock or with a different kind of animal or creature or with any human being; or who, for amusement or gain, worries or injures any cock, or causes any cock to worry or injure another animal; and any person who permits the same to be done on any premises under his or her charge or control, and any person who aids or abets the fighting or worrying of any cock is guilty of a misdemeanor punishable by imprisonment in a county jail for a period not to exceed one year, or by a fine not to exceed ten thousand dollars ($10,000), or by both that imprisonment and fine."